nishma19/DS-main-project/README.md

 # DS-main-project
  UPI Transaction Performance Analysisof Indian Remitter Bank,It is a financial/Banking analytics.UPI has significantly increased digital payments in India because of its speed, convenience, and 24×7 availability.
 It is developed and managed by the National Payments Corporation of India (NPCI).
 This project focuses on analyzing the transaction performance of Indian remitter banks using UPI transaction data.
 This project focuses on analyzing the transaction performance of Indian remitter banks using UPI transaction data.
 The analysis is performed using Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn to identify transaction trends, bank performance, approval percentages, technical declines, and other important banking analytics insights.
+And also create an interactive PowerBi dashboard for decision-making.
 Overall, the project demonstrates how data analytics can be used to evaluate digital payment performance, identify operational challenges, and support data-driven decision-making in the banking sector.